matteomanzo-zz/FizzBuzz_Csharp/README.md

 ==
 This application is a reproduction of FizzBuzz using C# and NUnit

-##Thoughts on this project
-As this is my first C# application I found quite interesting using a compiler like Xamarin Studio.
-The program itself looks more complex than JavaScript and Ruby (which I did before) and I am getting use to the strongly typed functions.
-Pair programming was crucial because of the all new environment to set and use.

 ##How to run it
 Clone the repository
 ```